-A Concentration in English is open to students pursuing their degrees through the Division of Continuing Studies.
+The Concentration in English is not open to ROTP students.

 The following list identifies English courses required for the completion of a 12-credit Concentration in English.
 Students pursuing a Concentration in English must complete the following within their 30-credit degree:

-- at least 12 credits in English Language and Literature - o at least 6 of these credits at the senior level - o at least 6 of these credits through RMCC
+- at least 12 credits in English Language and Literature - at least 6 of these credits at the senior level - at least 6 of these credits through RMCC